jes-bro/robot_localization/README.md

 The new state of the particle can be extracted from the updated transformation matrix.

-Here is the Python implementation: TODO: Add comments to this code
+Here is the Python implementation:

 ```python
     def update_particles_with_odom(self):